Structure of the People's Armed Police

 The structure of the People's Armed Police is complex, and has highly varied over time.
 While the majority of PAP units are involved in standard policing and gendarmerie duties, the PAP has also included at different times unique specialised units.

-The PAP was established in 1982, taking over duties from previous units and formations that directly under the command of the People's Liberation Army.
+The People's Armed Police was established in 1982, taking over duties from previous units and formations that directly under the command of the People's Liberation Army.
 The PAP reports directly to the Central Military Commission (CMC) of the Chinese Communist Party (CCP).

 Headquarters organisation

 The People's Armed Police Headquarters is the leading and commanding organ that directs and administers all the units and provides guidance to it.
 The PAP has a commander, a political commissar and several deputy commanders and deputy political commissars.
 The PAP also has departments responsible for logistical and political matters and several speciality departments.

 Following adjustment and reorganisation, the People's Armed Police is mainly composed of the territorial forces, the mobile forces, and the Coast Guard.

 The People's Armed Police Headquarters, placed at Theater Command Grade, include five Departments directly under the Headquarters: